AriFordsham/GHCWiki/sebastian-and-simon.md

     cardinality is lazy (e.g. 0).
 See
     https://gitlab.haskell.org/ghc/ghc/-/issues/18885#note_315189
     for a summary.

-- #18894, !4493: Annotate top-level bindings with demands

-- #18971, LetUp and `keepAliveDmdEnv`

-- #18982, !4557: WW existentials.
-Ready for review, but not on critical path

 - #18983: absent unlifted coercions
   - Unblocked: Widen scope of RubbishLit